easybuilders/easybuild-docs/docs/python-2-3-compatibility.md

 >> Considering 'python3.7'...
 >> 'python3.7' version: 3.7.2, which matches Python 3 version requirement (>= 3.5)
 >> Selected Python command: python3.7 (/usr/local/bin/python3.7)
->> python3.7 -m easybuild.main --version
+>> python3.7 -m simplebuild.main --version
-This is EasyBuild 4.0.0 (framework: 4.0.0, easyblocks: 4.0.0) on host example.
+This is SimpleBuild 4.0.0 (framework: 4.0.0, simpleblocks: 4.0.0) on host example.
 ```

-## The `easybuild.tools.py2vs3` package
+## The `simplebuild.tools.py2vs3` package

-To facilitate this, the `easybuild.tools.py2vs3` package was introduced
+To facilitate this, the `simplebuild.tools.py2vs3` package was introduced
-in EasyBuild v4.0.
+in SimpleBuild v4.0.
 When importing a function from this package, you will
 automatically get a version of the function that is compatible with the
-Python version being used to run EasyBuild.
+Python version being used to run SimpleBuild.

 Through this approach we can hide subtle differences between Python 2
 and 3, while avoiding code duplication and Python version checks